 The ultimate guide to visiting 5 Terre National Park

 Cinque Terre National Park is one of the most famous spots in Italy and a Unesco World Heritage site since 1997.
 Located in the north of Italy, along the fantastic Liguria rocky coast, this charming and uncontaminated place offers a network of paths joining different 5 beautiful villages, built in the typical style of Liguria houses, and its hamlets.
-Riomaggiore, Manarola, Corniglia, Vernazza (pic n.1) and Monterosso are a treasure of Italian heritage.
+Riomaggiore, Manarola, Corniglia, Vernazza (pic of the cover) and Monterosso are a treasure of Italian heritage.

 When to go and How long